 When visiting Zoo Atlanta I have stayed at the Country Inn and Suites and also felt very safe and enjoyed the free breakfast perks 😉

 I highly recommend when planning a trip to Atlanta to search for hotels specifically located near the attraction you are visiting.

-If you search Atlanta, Georgia on its own you may end up an hour away from where you’d like to be once traffic gets involved!
+If you search Atlanta, Georgia on its own you may end up an hour away from all the fun activities you’d like to visit once traffic gets involved!

 The beautiful thing about the South is our weather is pretty decent year-round.